 Different establishments may require proof of vaccination and/or a negative COVID-19 test.
 Some of the most common situations where testing is needed are:

-- Most foreign countries requiring COVID-19 testing for travel, even if you’re vaccinated
+- Foreign countries requiring COVID-19 testing for travel

 - Entertainment venues requiring a negative COVID-19 test to attend events